 Furthermore, the journey to the prison gave me sweeping views of the Bay Area.
 Even though buying a ticket for the ferry is a pain in the neck, finding where to board the boat is pretty simple.
 Head down to Pier 33, near Fisherman’s Wharf, and arrive a half hour prior to your departure time.
 You’ll be told to line up, show your ticket, and then board.

 The cruises don’t wait for anyone.
 Once I was settled, I took a million pictures, because the views from the island itself were glorious.
 I’ll let the pictures speak for themselves.
 It’s cold, though.
 Bring a jacket.

-When entering Alcatraz, you head through the showers and wait for your turn to receive an audio guide.
+Upon entering Alcatraz prison itself, you head through the showers and wait for your turn to receive an audio guide.
 There are no tickets.
 Entrance inside the prison’s main building is free.
 Well, not really since the cruises cost money, but whatever.

 The audio takes you seamlessly throughout the prison – which is helpful given the crowds that visit Alcatraz every single day.
 Even if you normally hate audio tours, this guide is great, because everything is narrated by guards and prisoners who actually spent time inside Alcatraz’s walls.
 You’ve an insider’s view and hear lots of personal stories.

 The audio takes you to all the main areas – Broadway, the kitchen, solitary confinement, etc. But it’s not a “broad overview” either.
 It took me awhile to see absolutely everything.
 Allot at least 3 hours for Alcatraz.